Phish-N-Chips25/website/src/content/blog/week-5-progress.md

 One of the most valuable aspects of this week was hearing from the other 9 teams.
 The diversity of projects in the first challenge is remarkable:

 - Each team brought unique perspectives to their respective problem domains
-- The range of AI/ML applications showcased the versatility of artificial intelligence
+- The range of AI applications showcased the versatility of artificial intelligence
 - Several projects had particularly innovative approaches that sparked interesting discussions
 - The interdisciplinary nature of MEIA really shone through in the variety of challenges being tackled